m-lohmann/BeeswaxEsolang.jl/README.md

 ```

 ### Using REPL help
-All necessary information for executing beeswax programs can be accessed by typing `?beeswax` in the julia console.
+All necessary information for executing beeswax programs is available via docstrings.
+Just type `?beeswax` in the julia console to access the info.

 ## Example beeswax programs